FaradayRF/Faraday-Software/Tutorials/start/configuring-faraday.md

 ![Device Configuration options](images/deviceconfiguration-options.jpg)

 The options we must change include:
-* `--proxycallsign CALLSIGN`: The callsign that Proxy is using
-* `--proxynodeid NODEID`: the nodeid that Proxy is using
 * `--callsign CALLSIGN`: the callsign to program Faraday with
 * `--nodeid NODEID`: the nodeid to program Faraday with
 * `--start`: Tells `faraday-deviceconfiguration` server to start